Felix Morley: Biography

 Later in 1940, Morley went on to succeed William Wistar Comfort as President of Haverford College.
 He also supported Wendell Willkie that year as presidential candidate.
 Morley said he lost faith in Roosevelt after his Judiciary Reorganization Bill of 1937 to pack the Supreme Court and that Roosevelt had a "debonair attitude of pulling tricks out of a bag."

 Morley was one of the founding editors of Human Events in 1944, where he opposed federal overreach and foreign interventionism.
 However, he left Human Events in 1950 because of its aggressive military stance towards the Soviet Union.
 He was also one of the founding members of the classical liberal Mont Pelerin Society in 1946.

 After resigning from Haverford College, he continued his journalistic work at NBC and for Nation's Business.
 He published his memoirs, For the Record, in 1977.
 Other books he published after the war were The Power in the People (1949), The Foreign Policy of the United States (1951) and Freedom and Federalism (1959).
 Also published, in 1956, is his utopian novel Gumption Island.

+His grandson is the journalist Jefferson Morley.